- Stratix device properties

 Parallel Redundancy Protocol

-Channel Group X
+and Channel Group X

 views to view the PRP member ports and to monitor the health status of each LAN on PRP network.